aaronksaunders/AngularKinveyDatastore/README.md

 });
 ```

-Format of the JSON Data
+Format of the JSON Data for the `Devices` collection in Kinvey

 ```JavaScript
   {